 Editor: Luis Velasco-Pufleau

 I am a musicologist and sound artist.
 My work critically reflects on the relationship between sound, politics and violence in contemporary societies.
 In particular, I am interested in exploring the political dimension of musical practices, human voices and aural memories.
-I am currently a SNSF Spark researcher at the University of Bern (Walter Benjamin Kolleg / Institute of Musicology).
+I am currently a SNSF Spark researcher at the Walter Benjamin Kolleg and Institute of Musicology at the University of Bern.
 As a researcher and sound artist, I am interested in exploring innovative forms of writing at the crossroads of artistic creation and research in the humanities and social sciences.
 After completing my PhD in Music and musicology at Sorbonne University in 2011, I have conducted postdoctoral research at the EHESS (Paris), University of Salzburg, University of Oxford and University of Fribourg.
-Since 2020, I have been a member of the UNESCO Roster for Culture in Emergencies (UNESCO Rapid Response Mechanism for Culture in Emergencies).
+Finally, I am an elected member of the Swiss Young Academy (SYA) and a member of the UNESCO Roster for Culture in Emergencies (UNESCO Rapid Response Mechanism for Culture in Emergencies).

 – Swiss Young Academy (elected member 2020-2025)